Seve1995/LorenzoIlMagnifico/README.md

 # Project Template - Prova Finale (Ingegneria del Software)

 Group 22 is composed by:
--Matteo Petrini
+Matteo Petrini
--Fabio Piazza
+Fabio Piazza
--Giuseppe Severino
+Giuseppe Severino

 ## How to run the program:
 The main classes are:
--Client class, in package "client"
+Client class, in package "client",
--Game Server class, in package "connection"
+Game Server class, in package "connection"

 There are no particular parameters to run the game.

 ### How to play the game